realA10001986/Flux-Capacitor/README.md

 Check this to disable the supplied remote control; the FC will only accept commands from a learned IR remote (if applicable).

 Note that this only disables the supplied remote, unlike [IR locking](#locking-ir-control), where IR commands from any known remote are ignored.

+### HA/MQTT Settings

+##### &#9193; Home Assistant support (MQTT)

+If checked, the FC will connect to the broker (if configured) and send and receive messages via [MQTT](#home-assistant--mqtt)

+##### &#9193; Broker IP[:port] or domain[:port]

+The broker server address.
+Can be a domain (eg. "myhome.me") or an IP address (eg "192.168.1.5").
+The default port is 1883.
+If different port is to be used, it can be specified after the domain/IP and a colon ":", for example: "192.168.1.5:1884".
+Specifying the IP address is preferred over a domain since the DNS call adds to the network overhead.
+Note that ".local" (MDNS) domains are not supported.

+##### &#9193; Protocol version

+The firmware supports MQTT 3.1.1 and 5.0.
+There is no difference in features, so there is no advantage in selecting 5.0.
+This was implemented only for brokers that do not support 3.1.1.

+##### &#9193; User[:Password]

+The username (and optionally the password) to be used when connecting to the broker.
+Can be left empty if the broker accepts anonymous logins.

 ## Appendix B: LED signals